mlensment/useless.js/readme.md

 You can already start up server by typing `node server.js`

-The main configuration file is called application.js and it resides typically in js directory.
+The main configuration file is called **application.js** and it resides typically in **js** directory.
 Of course, useless does not set boundaries for file placement.

-Let's create **application.js** into js directory.

 **/js/application.js**